jonbnewman/mobx-store-provider/README.md

   // be removed from the DOM at some point.
 So we have to worry about disposal. import React, { useEffect } from "react";
   import { useProvider, createStore, disposeStore } from "mobx-store-provider";

-  import MyPetAnimal from "./MyPetAnimal";
+  // We import the mobx-state-tree store/model used in the component import MyPetAnimal from "./MyPetAnimal";

-  export const myPetAnimal = "my-pet-animal";
+  // Create and export the identifier for our store export const myPetAnimal = "my-pet-animal";

   function MyPet() {